 HDInsight offers hosted Hadoop as a service on the Windows Azure cloud.
-Figure 19 presents the K-means Clustering performance on the HDInsight service using Windows Azure large instances.
-We executed the same Hadoop MapReduce-based K-means Clustering implementation used in section 7.2.3
+Figure 19 presents the Kmeans Clustering performance on the HDInsight service using Windows Azure large instances.
+We executed the same Hadoop MapReduce-based K-means Clustering implementation used in section 7.2.3 on HDInsight.
+HDInsight currently limits the number of cores to 170, which doesn't allow us to perform the 256 core test on it.

-Input data for the HDInsight computation was stored in Azure Blob Storage and accessed through ASV (Azure storage vault), which provides a HDFS file system interface for the Azure blob storage.
+Input data for the HDInsight computation was stored in Azure Blob Storage and accessed through ASV (Azure Storage Vault), which provides a HDFS file system interface for the Azure blob storage.
 Input data for the Twister4Azure computation was also stored in Azure blob storage and cached in memory using the Twister4Azure caching feature.

 The darker areas of the bars represent the approximated compute-only time for the computation based on the average map task compute-only time.
-The rest of the area in each bar represents the overheads, which would be the time taken for task scheduling, data loading, shuffle, sort, reduce, merge and broadcast.
-The overheads are particularly high for HDInsight due to the data download from the Azure Blob storage on each iteration.
+The rest of the area in each bar represents the overhead, which would be the time taken for task scheduling, data loading, shuffle, sort, reduce, merge and broadcast.
+The overhead is particularly high for HDInsight due to the data download from the Azure Blob storage on each iteration.
 The variation of the time to download data from the Azure Blob storage adds significant variation to the map task execution times, affecting the whole iteration execution time.